 (K) Plumbing fixtures must meet performance standards of Texas Health and Safety Code, Chapter 372;

-(L) All Units must have central heating and air-conditioning (Packaged Terminal Air Conditioners meet this requirement for SRO or Efficiency Units only or historic preservation where central would be cost prohibitive); and
+(L) All areas of the Unit must have heating and air-conditioning; and

 (M) Adequate parking spaces consistent with local code, unless there is no local code, in which case the requirement would be one and a half (1.5) spaces per Unit for non- Elderly Developments and one (1) space per Unit for Elderly Developments.
 The minimum number of required spaces must be available to the tenants at no cost.